himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 Comments = "True"
 +++

-After a decade of weilding several combinations of dual monitors, I have dicided to upgrade to using a single, but *better*, monitor.
+After a decade of using several combinations of *dual* monitors, I have decided to upgrade to using a single, but *better*, monitor.
 After two years of debating, I have finally made my choice.

 <!--more-->